motiv-labs/janus/docs/proxy_auth_methods.md

 ## Attaching the oauth server to an API

 To use the auth configuration we need attach it to one of our configured APIs.
-You can do that by setting the `oauth_server_slug` propertry to use the configured `slug` of the authentication provider.
+You can do that by setting the `oauth_server_name` propertry to use the configured `name` of the authentication provider.

 ## Enable the protection on your API